orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 	  # Todo: slightly different perspectives in cases of map/render etc..., where certain aliases of these are expected not to have alternative behaviors based on binary/ternary calls to this... ; Basically; some of these aliases are probably more appropriate as separate perspectives.
 	  # TODO: compile/map/cast/ ... probably fit in that separate category.
 Wrap to any object if translation exists (in python case inspect?). - Realize is probably similarly on another level of abstraction.
 	  # TODO: FILTER/WHERE/IF/... for instance - branch different effect

-`.traverse` ..
-- It is ordered from one perspective, unordered from another.
 `.traverse / .all / .map / .any`
 - number/int/... chain .any/.all with .as_ for example.
 (Prepare on the boundary, then shove it through. - lazy func)
 - initial/terminal, basically, which direction and then whether to skip the thing you're currently at. (direction by a ray abstract-level higher.)